-- Mercer UK Long Gilt Fund - Mercer UK Credit Fund
+- Mercer UK Long Gilt Fund

+- Mercer UK Credit Fund

-The Mercer UK Credit Fund is structured as a multi-manager vehicle, which aims to provide institutional investors with a diversified portfolio of UK credit assets and strategies.
-The strategy is actively managed by two managers brought together with the aim of providing relative performance with lower volatility than would typically be provided by selecting a single active UK credit manager.
+- The Mercer UK Credit Fund is structured as a single-manager vehicle, which aims to provide institutional investors with a diversified portfolio of UK investment grade corporate bonds.
+The fund is an actively managed fund which also seeks to promote environmental and social characteristics within the meaning of Article 8 of the Sustainable Finance Disclosure Regulation.

+There is also a small holding in the MGI UK Cash Fund.